Grants and Scholarships

 Quantitative GRE Scores

-- The Graduate Scholarship cannot overlap with another discount from an Andrews University budget.
+- The Graduate Scholarship may be overlap with another scholarship from an Andrews University budget.

 - The Graduate Scholarship will not be available for programs that already have a discounted tuition below the standard tuition rate.
 If the Graduate Scholarship is greater than the discount provided by the specific program, then the difference will be awarded as an additional scholarship.